Jacob-J-Richards/DS_DA_Projects/Anamoly_Detection/ReadMe.md

 payment gate way that somehow visualized the combination of transaction volume and failure rate

-[shiny dashboard of failure rate and transaction volume](https://jacob-j-richards.shinyapps.io/shiny/ "open in a new tab")
+[shiny dashboard of failure rate and transaction](https://jacob-j-richards.shinyapps.io/shiny/ "open in a new tab")[volume](https://jacob-j-richards.shinyapps.io/shiny/)

 ``` r
 paytm_subset <- data[